WATCH: Neymar punches fan after PSG's Coupe de France defeat | Goal.com

 After the team's defeat, the Brazilian let his frustration get the best of him.

-As the team went up the stairs at Paris' Stade de France Neymar stopped to bat a phone away from a fan, with the pair subsequently maintaining a verbal exchange.
+As PSG went up the stairs at Paris' Stade de France Neymar stopped to bat a phone away from a fan, with the pair subsequently maintaining a verbal exchange.

 While it is unclear what was said between the two, Neymar reacted by flicking his fist out at the individual's head before he was hustled away from the area by team-mates.